centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

     //after this timeout, process is killed (in seconds) uint32 check_timeout = 5;
   ```
-* A list of services that agent have to check
+* A list of services that agent has to check

 The first part is owned by agent protobuf service (agent_service.cc), the second is build by a common code shared with telegraf server (conf_helper.hh)